...

 To get more information about ankle injury compensation and the amount you could receive, don’t hesitate to get in touch with our team today.

-What to Do If You Are Involved in an Accident Causing a Sprained Ankle
+What To Do If You Are Involved In An Accident Causing A Sprained Ankle

-We would recommend you first seek medical help if you are involved in an accident that causes a sprained ankle injury.
+We would recommend that you first seek medical help if you are involved in an accident that causes a sprained ankle injury.

 You are not required to work with a solicitor, though they could help you gather the right evidence for your case.
 However, working with a solicitor could be beneficial as they will have the expertise and experience to guide you through the claims process.